ocupop/dartlang.org/src/install/mac.md

 ### Specifying a custom installation location {#homebrew-custom-location}

-By default, Homebrew downloads to `/usr/local`.
+By default, Homebrew installs to `/usr/local`.
 If your Mac is set up so that installing to `/usr/local` requires using `sudo`, we recommend downloading to another location where you have write permissions, such